KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter1_my_journey_spiritual_science.md

 That question led me down many paths—science, design, health, altered states, scriptures.
 I moved between disciplines like rivers between valleys, chasing something I couldn’t yet name.

+After my near-death experience, I cut alcohol and partying out of my life.
+No more clubs, no more blackouts.
+Instead, I buried myself in my Applied Cognitive and Computer Science studies, learned to code, read whatever I could—and numbed the rest with video games and weed from a vape pen that felt “healthier” than smoking.
+I was grateful to still be alive and determined not to lose control again, but I had no idea yet what I truly wanted.
+Underneath it all, I was afraid of waking up one day in a job I dreaded.

+Then Corona hit.

+Life slowed down.

+I met Joyce, who had just returned to Germany and felt confined again to a small apartment she hadn’t chosen.
+Through her, I met her mother, Susanne, who spoke to me for the first time about water filters and vitamins.
+I still didn’t know it, but those conversations were the first soft knock on the door of a new path—one that would eventually lead me back to my body, to water, and to the spiritual science of the Self.

 And then came a ceremony.

 In 2022, I participated in my first Gnan Vidhi—a spiritual transmission rooted in the nondual teachings of Akram Vignan.
 I didn’t walk out with answers.
 I walked out with silence.